-AH 151 - Medical Terminology.
+- AH 100 Careers in Healthcare.
 3 Credits.
-Introduction to basic techniques of medical word building principles and to the language used within health care systems.

-AH 205 - Principles of Disease.
+Introduction to the healthcare profession, along with specific programs offered by MCTC. - AH 151 Medical Terminology.
+3 Credits.
+Introduction to basic techniques of medical word building principles and to the language used within health care systems. - AH 205 Principles of Disease.
 4 Credits.
-The nature, cause, diagnosis, and treatment of diseases.
-(PR: SCI 257 or BSC 227)

-AH 207 - Infection Control for Health Professionals.
+Introduction to the principles and issues of disease in a manner that will be both significant for understanding the disease process and relevant to allied health careers.
+Students will learn the cause and transmission of diseases, host response to the disease process, and their impact on social and political issues.
+(PR: SCI 257 or BSC 227) - AH 207 Infection Control for Health Professionals.
 4 Credits.
 This course will provide the learner with an overview and understanding of the fundamentals of communicable diseases.
 Students will be presented with information on the microbiology of contagious pathogens, disease transmission, and infection control measures to prevent or stop the spread of communicable diseases.
 Emphasis will be placed on the pathogens that are likely to be encountered in new or re-emerging infectious diseases.
-(PR: AH 151)

-AH 216 - Basic Pharmacology.
+(PR: AH 151) - AH 216 Basic Pharmacology.
 3 Credits.
 An introduction to the study of drugs, including mechanisms of actions, therapeutic effects, and their role in treating disease.
-(PR: AH 151)

-AH 217 - Personal Fitness Trainer.
+(PR: AH 151) - AH 217 Personal Fitness Trainer.
 4 Credits.
 This course is designed to prepare and qualify students to work as personal trainers.
 The course bridges the gap between exercise science related course work and the practical application skills of personal training.
 The students will learn how to properly screen and evaluate clients for safe participation in an exercise program; design and implement exercise prescriptions for multiple populations and successful goal attainment; and successfully sell and manage personal trainer services.
 Information on eligibility for a Personal Training Certification is provided.